Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Introduction

 To ensure safe space operations, a core function of \ac{sda} is maintaining orbital state estimates of resident space objects.
 Accurate descriptions of orbital uncertainty are crucial, especially with the ever-growing number of active and defunct space objects.
 Though Gaussian representations offer convenient mathematical and computational properties, the nonlinearity of orbital dynamics can quickly render distributions non-Gaussian.
 This issue is only compounded when observation opportunities are temporally sparse.

 Existing work in nonlinear estimation has offered improved uncertainty propagation through better approximations of the transformed random variables' statistical moments.
-These approaches include higher-order unscented transformation~\cite{adurthi2015ConjugateUnscentedTransformationBased}, \ac{stt}~\cite{park2006NonlinearMappingGaussian}, and \ac{da}~\cite{servadio2022MaximumPosterioriEstimation,acciarini2024NonlinearPropagationNonGaussian} methods, which provide higher-order approximations of the transformed mean, covariance, and higher-order moments.
+These approaches include higher-order unscented transformation~\cite{adurthi2015ConjugateUnscentedTransformationBased,stojanovski2021HigherOrderUnscentedEstimator}, \ac{stt}~\cite{park2006NonlinearMappingGaussian,majji2008high,boone2024efficient}, and \ac{da}~\cite{servadio2020recursive,servadio2022MaximumPosterioriEstimation,acciarini2024NonlinearPropagationNonGaussian} methods, which provide higher-order approximations of the transformed mean, covariance, and higher-order moments.
 The Gauss von Mises distribution introduced in \cite{horwood2014GaussMisesDistribution} exploits a cylindrical state space and permits evaluation of the general Bayesian filter for orbital applications.
 Other work has focused on reducing the high computational burden of sampling-based methods using multi-fidelity approaches \cite{jones2019MultifidelityOrbitUncertainty}.
+Additional approaches rely on sparse-grid Polynomial Chaos or other Polynomial Chaos Expansion-type methods to approximate the probability density function over time \cite{jones2013NonlinearPropagationOrbit,jones2023incorporating,vittaldev2016SpacecraftUncertaintyPropagation}.
+Still others solve the Fokker-Planck equations for approximations of the probability density function through numerous distinct methods \cite{acciarini2024uncertainty, kumar2012nonlinear, adurthi2022estimation}.